“Abuse of power comes as no surprise” – Jenny Holzer

 Well, nationally, nothing.

 But inside or organization?
-Here are 3 things you can start doing NOW.
+Here are four things you can start doing NOW.

 1. Encourage salary transparency across the organization.
 You already have a 990 if you’re in the US.
 That means that you know how much the top 1-2 people get paid, at least.
 Now is the time to take that transparency to the rest of the staff.
 No matter who you are in your organization, START TALKING about HOW MUCH YOU MAKE.
 On top of that, post salary in job descriptions when hiring.
 Just don’t make people guess.